line-jelver/adam-identification/README.md

 }
 ```

-A `CITATION.cff` file is included; GitHub displays a **"Cite this repository"** button automatically.

 ---

 ## Known limitations

-- **No default model** — `model=` / `--model` is required for every call.
 - **Crystal structures from the Materials Project** are primitive-cell DFT-relaxed geometries (GGA-PBE or HSE06).
 They may differ from experimental unit cells.
-- **Molecule 3D geometries from PubChem** are PubChem-computed conformers (MMFF94); they are not DFT-optimised.
+- **Molecule 3D geometries from PubChem** are PubChem-computed conformers (MMFF94).
+They are not DFT-optimised.
 A subsequent DFT relaxation is recommended before production calculations.
 - **One material per call** — the agent assumes a single-compound query.
 Multi-component descriptions (e.g. "TiO2 on SiO2 substrate") are treated as a clarification request.
-- **LLM non-determinism** — results may vary across model versions and temperature settings.
-Use `minimal_interaction=False` (standard mode) for benchmarking where reproducible abstention is required.
+- **LLM non-determinism** — results can vary across providers and model versions.

 ---